argonathmos/ImaGen_frontend_vanilla/readme.md

 4. The app then receives a randomly generated image and displays it to the user.

-This frontend app was build using vanilla JS (es6+), Axios, Parcel and Netlify.
+This frontend app was built using vanilla JS (es6+), Axios, Parcel and Netlify.

 ## WHY ?